hhw1101/MathsHub/README.md

 > ![CSS validation](assets/img/readme/css-validation.png)

-### Bugs
+### Bugs and Fixes

-1. Currently when using the navigation bar the page does not jump to the header due to the fixed navigation bar.
+1. Due to the navigation bar being fixed at the top, the navigation bar doesn't direct the page to the top of the section.
+To be able to fix this issue, the hyperlink needs to be addressed to the section and then shifted to account for the header.
+2. The contact form would format differently depending on the screen size, which can be fixed with further CSS manipulation.

 ## **Credits**